nightscout/trio-docs/docs/EN/operate/temptarget.md

 ## Exercise

-:::{tip}
-   - Pack a snack when you plan to exercise
+:::{admonition} Tips
+:class: tip
    - Set a high temp target 1-2 hours before your exercise
    - Enable exercise-related settings in preferences to reduce insulin delivered while exercising
+   - Pack a snack when you plan to exercise
 :::

 Exercise can have immediate and long-term effects on glycemic control.
 Generally, individuals will find their blood sugar drops during intense exercise and continue to drop for 3-4 hours after.
 They may also experience increased insulin sensitivity for 24 hours after exercise.